SriSatyaPothala/DockerDemo/minikube/README.md

 This project demonstrates how different namespaces in k8s network with each other by default and how to apply a "Network Policy" to  achieve namespace-level isolation.:smiley:
 ## Prerequisites
-- Minikube
+- Minikube 🚜
-- Kubectl
+- Kubectl 🧰
-- Docker
+- Docker 	🐳
 - CNI plugin that supports 'Network Policy'

-## Steps
+## Steps for default networking and  Isolation between Namespaces using Network Policy 	🔐
-- start minikube
+- minikube start --cni=calico
-- create namespaces
+- kubectl create namespace team-alpha
-- create one nginx pod in demo-namespace and expose using nginx-service in the same namespace
+- kubectl create namespace team-beta
-- create a pod in another demo-namespace2 which uses a curl image and open it using interactive terminal
-- Try to curl into the nginx-service using cross-namespace dns (nginx-service.demo-namespace.svc.cluster.local)
+- kubectl run nginx --image=nginx --restart=Never -n team-alpha
+- kubectl expose pod nginx --port=80 --target-port=80 --name=nginx-service -n team-alpha 🌐
+- kubectl run curlpod --image=alpine --restart=Never -it -n team-beta -- /bin/sh
-- Access the nginx-service :white_check_mark:
+- inside the pod, curl nginx-service.team-alpha.svc.cluster.local ✅

-## Isolation between Namespaces using Network Policy
+- Now, apply Network Policy using deny-external.yaml
+- kubectl label namespace team-alpha name=team-alpha
+- kubectl apply -f deny-external.yaml
+- 🔁 Re-test from team-beta
+- ❌ This time, the connection should fail — NetworkPolicy is blocking ingress from team-beta.

-### Notes
+📝 Notes
-- Namespaces in kubernetes by default follows flat design and they are able to communicate with one another as long as there are no specific network policies preventing access.
+🧱 Namespaces in Kubernetes follow a flat design and by default, they can communicate with each other unless blocked by a Network Policy 🔐.
-- For instance, a pod in namespace1 (if exposed using a service)can communicate with another pod in namespace2.
+🔄 For example, a Pod in namespace1 (if exposed via a 🌐 Service) can be accessed by a Pod in namespace2.

-- So namespaces provides logical isolation and helps you group pods, services, deployments, configMaps, secrets.
+🗂️ Namespaces provide logical isolation and help you group related resources like:

+📦 Pods

+🌐 Services

+🚀 Deployments

+⚙️ ConfigMaps

+🔑 Secrets

-- Each namespace has its own DNS subdomain, which helps resolve service names within and across namespaces. ex: curl nginx-service (intra-namespace service) | curl nginx-service2.demo-namespace2.svc.cluster.local (cross-namespace access)
+🌐 Each namespace has its own DNS subdomain, which enables service discovery:

+Intra-namespace access: curl nginx-service

+Cross-namespace access: curl nginx-service2.demo-namespace2.svc.cluster.local

-- Isolation between namespaces can be achieved using Network Policies, using RBAC.
-Advanced CNI plugins can support namespace-level firewalls.
+🚫 Isolation between namespaces can be achieved using:

+🔐 Network Policies

+🛡️ RBAC (Role-Based Access Control)